Screenshots may differ slightly depending on software version.

 Click Next to move on to the entry screen for responses.
 Leave the default responses at 1.
 Enter name as Life and units as hours.

 Now we will walk you through a calculation of power – the ability of your experiment to detect meaningful differences in treatments.
 If you do too few runs and under-power your experiment, an important change in response (the “signal”) will become obscured by normal system/test variation (the “noise”).
 That would be a waste of time and materials.
-Design-Expert makes the calculation of power easy and puts it upfront in the design-building process so you have a chance to bolster your experiment, if necessary.
+The program makes the calculation of power easy and puts it upfront in the design-building process so you have a chance to bolster your experiment, if necessary.
 Let’s assume that battery life must improve by at least 50 hours to be of any interest and that quality control records produce a standard deviation of 30.
-Enter these values as shown below, Tab (or click) out of 30, and Design-Expert then calculates the signal to noise ratio.
+Enter these values as shown below, Tab (or click) out of 30, and the program then calculates the signal to noise ratio.

 Press Next to see the power of this design for the difference that the engineers hope to detect, at a minimum.
 It is calculated to be 94.5 % probability of seeing a difference (delta) as small as 50 hours.
 This exceeds the rule-of-thumb for power of 80 % at a minimum, thus it can be concluded that the planned design will suffice.